wiktorwojcikowski/intervaljs/README.md

 ##### `.union(intervalObj)` or `.union(start, [end=start])`
-`A∪B` - add intervals to interval.
+`A∪B` - Add intervals to interval.

 ```js
 new Interval(1, 3)